nrw-digital/week-notes/cy/updates/_posts/2023-01-20-week-notes.md

 + check their flood risk
 + sign up for flood alerts (or cancel them)

-This was the news on 12 January 2023: ‘Flooding: Businesses, homes and transport hit after torrential rain across Wales.
+This was the news on 12 January 2023: ‘Flooding: Businesses, homes and transport hit after torrential rain across Wales'.
 And a picture of a car submerged in flood water.

 ![alt text](https://github.com/nrw-digital/week-notes/blob/main/images/Flood%20news%20story.png?raw=true)